harkiransahota/AutomatedExtractionOfAssemblyRelevantFeatures/README.md

 ## Citation

-If you use this code, datasets, or the accompanying rule base in your research, please cite the corresponding publication:
+If you use this repository or any part of the accompanying code or rule base in your research, please cite:

 > Harkiran Sahota and Adam Kłodowski.
 > *Automated Extraction of Assembly-Relevant Features from Mesh-Based CAD Models for Rule-Based Assembly Planning.*